erikpukinskis/prototype-narrative-editor/README.md

 First off, this document is written in a filed called README.md.
 It's written in a language called Markdown.
 You can see that file [here](README.md).

-In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take requests from folks on the internet, convert that README file into HTML, and send it down to peoples' web browsers on their phones and computers.
+In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take your request, convert that README file into HTML, and send it down to your web browser on your phones or laptop or whatever.

-There are lots of ways to accomplish that, but Narrative does it with a little server written in Javascript.
-It's just a few lines of code in a filed called `server.js`:
+There are lots of ways to set up a web server, but right now we're using a little server written in Javascript.
+It's just a few lines of code in a file called `server.js`:

     var express = require("express");
     var marked = require("marked");